-Speed Skating Canada is proud to unveil the 61 long track and short track skaters that have been selected to its National and NextGen teams for the upcoming 2022-2023 season.
+Speed Skating Canada unveils the 38 long track skaters that have been selected to its National and NextGen teams for the upcoming 2023-24 season.

 Category: National Team: Long Track